 Whale Citizen Science

 We conduct free training for any interested parties about whale and dolphin identification, conservation and data collection.
 We also provide a comprehensive training pack.
 Bridge crews, offshore workers and expedition crews collect data for us year-round.
 For the past 5 years, data collected by seafarers has also contributed to the National Whale and Dolphin Watch.

 We can advise companies and individuals about best measures for a wide range of threats to whales, dolphins and porpoises.

 Threats include, but are not limited to, mitigating ship strike, responsible whale watching practices and reducing marine pollution.

-These reports are produced by ORCA each year and are based marine mammal data collected by seafarers, wildlife officers and Marine Mammal Surveyors recording their sightings during a concentrated 9 day period.
+This analysis is produced by ORCA each year and is based on marine mammal data collected by seafarers, Wildlife Officers and Marine Mammal Surveyors recording their sightings during a concentrated 9 day period.

 We anticipate just as much change and movement in the future, and look forward to welcoming new generations of volunteers to map the mercurial habits and life cycles of these mysterious animals.

 ORCA OceanWatch would not have been possible without the support of: